Efficient calibration for imperfect epidemic models with applications to the analysis of COVID-19: Introduction

 It is worth noting that there are extensive studies and applications of calibration by Bayesian procedures \citep{Diekmann2013,farah2014bayesian,Song2020,Wulancet}.
 However, without taking the model imperfection into account in the conventional Bayesian framework, the theoretical justification for the parameter estimation with imperfect simulators are not fully developed.
 On the other hand, Bayesian calibration of \cite{kennedy2001bayesian} takes into account the model imperfection through Gaussian process modeling, but it suffers from the \textit{unidentifiability issue} when the parameter estimation is of interest \citep{bayarri2007framework,han2009simultaneous,Hodges2010, Paciorek2010,gramacy2015calibrating}.
 Furthermore, most of the existing developments are based on continuous outputs with a Gaussian assumption, which is not valid for the count data in the epidemic models in our applications.
 Recent studies on addressing the unidentifiability issue can be found in \cite{plumlee2017bayesian} and \cite{tuo2017adjustments}.

 The remainder of the paper is organized as follows.
-In Section 2, the new estimation method based on $L_2$ projection is introduced.
+Two types of simulators for COVID-19 analysis, and a new estimation method based on $L_2$ projection for the unknown parameters in the simulators, are introduced in Section 2.
 Theoretical properties of the proposed estimator are developed in Section 3.
 In Section 4, numerical studies are conducted to demonstrate the finite sample performance of the proposed estimator and the empirical comparison with the least squares estimator.
-In section 5, the estimation method is applied to the study of COVID-19 based on an SEIR (Susceptible-Exposed-Infectious-Recovered) compartmental model with both deterministic and stochastic simulations.
+In section 5, the estimation method is applied to the study of COVID-19.
 Discussions and concluding remarks are given in Section 6.
 Computational details for the estimation are given in Appendix, and the mathematical proofs and the R \citep{R2018} code for implementation are provided in Supporting Web Materials.